jonjamz/blaze-tabs/README.md

 });
 ```

-Finally, wrap your tabbed interface using `basicTabs` as a block helper:
+Finally, wrap your content with the `basicTabs` block helper:

 ```handlebars
 <template name="myTemplate">